 Vogt's 2 home runs lead Brewers past Marlins 3-2

-Claimed off waivers earlier in the week, Vogt belted two home runs and the Milwaukee Brewers held off the Miami Marlins 3-2 on Friday night.
-"I'm so happy to be here, to be in first place, to play on a winning team and be pushing for a playoff run," Vogt said.
+Stephen Vogt, claimed off waivers earlier in the week, hit two home runs and the Milwaukee Brewers held off the Miami Marlins 3-2 on Friday night.
+The game was delayed about seven minutes with the Brewers batting in the fourth after a baseball apparently thrown from the stands struck first-base umpire Joe West in the back of the head.

 Add your comments below